Rubberazer/v4l2-opencv-test/README.md

 	3 Create continuous stream: v4l2_video_capture.c, video_capture.h DONE / opencv_video.cpp DONE.
 	Execute with ./video_capture

-CONCLUSION: getting frames on a thread and then demosaicing/debayering with opencv (uploading to GPU with CUDA) in another gave a rubbish performance, not worthy.
+CONCLUSION: getting frames on a thread and then demosaicing/debayering with opencv (uploading to GPU with CUDA) in another, basically works.
+At the beginning thought performance was rubbish but basically the problem was imshow() being slow over the network.
+So yeah, it does work but it is not an improvement over GSTreamer of libargus
-	Maybe it is actually better without imshow() and streaming somehow would be better?
-Anyways, the only thing could be to find out if the driver supports DMA, that would be a puncher